Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model

 The many-body dynamics can be captured by measuring the fraction of atoms on doubly occupied sites $\mathcal{D}=2/N \sum_{\mathbf{i}} \left\langle \hat{n}_{\mathbf{i}\uparrow}\hat{n}_{\mathbf{i}\downarrow}\right\rangle$ \cite{si1,si4}.
 This observable indicates how the nature of the state changes when the effective on-site interaction changes or the system is driven in or out of strongly correlated regions.
 The value of ${\mathcal D}$ is averaged over the spatially inhomogeneous system and one driving cycle to distinguish the effective dynamics from micromotion \cite{Desbuquois2017,Goerg2018}.
-Theoretical plots illustrating the full time-evolution of ${\mathcal D}$ and the measurement protocol are shown in Fig.~\ref{fig1}c.
+Theoretical plots illustrating the full time evolution of ${\mathcal D}$ and the measurement protocol are shown in Fig.~\ref{fig1}c.
+In addition, DMFT calculations allow us to extract the local single-particle spectral function $A(\omega)$ and its particle (hole) occupation $N(\omega)$ ($\bar{N}(\omega)$) to investigate the driving induced couplings between many-body states \cite{si1}.

 In the off-resonant case $\hbar\Omega \gg U, W$, with $W=2J_x+4(J_y+J_z)$ denoting the free-fermion bandwidth, a high-frequency expansion to lowest order yields the effective Hamiltonian \cite{Dunlap1986,Eckardt2005a}